umutcalikyilmaz/STILO/README.md

 ```

 Here, `analyze()` does not return the analysis results directly.
-Instead, the results are written to CSV files in `~/.stilo/instance/analysis`.
+Instead, the results are written to CSV files in `~/.STILO/instance/analysis`.
 A separate file is created for each pair of problem instance and solver.
 Each file contains the results and the hyperparameters of the best configurations identified for each time limit.

+The project also includes the benchmark instances used in the experiments presented in the paper.
+They can be found in the `benchmark` folder in the project root directory.